FriedScholvinck/jira_automation/README.md

 ```
 ├── app
 │   ├── data
-│   │   ├── default_issues.yaml
+│   │   ├── *.yaml
 │   ├── main.py (streamlit app)
-│   ├── requirements.txt
 │   ├── custom_classes.py (jira api functionality)
 │   └── utils.py
 ├── .gitignore
 ├── README.md
 └── requirements.txt
 ```
 ## Getting Started
 Clone the repository to your local machine and add a `.env` file to the root of the project.
 The `.env` file should contain the following variables.
-The api token can be generated in your Jira account settings.
+The API token can be generated in your Jira account settings (https://id.atlassian.com/manage-profile/security/api-tokens).

 ```
 JIRA_DOMAIN='your-domain'